marcelgoh/marcelgoh.github.io/research/index.md

 ### Papers

-__P4.__ (with Luc Devroye and Rosie Y. Zhao) The independence number of a Bienaymé-Galton-Watson tree and related parameters.
+__P4.__ (with Luc Devroye and Rosie Y. Zhao) On the peel number and leaf-height of a Galton-Watson tree.
 To appear in _Combinatorics, Probability and Computing_.
 [[arXiv](https://arxiv.org/abs/2106.14389)], 20&nbsp;pp.
 __P3.__ (with Anna M. Brandenberger, Luc Devroye, and Rosie Y. Zhao) [Leaf multiplicity in a Bienaymé-Galton-Watson tree](https://dmtcs.episciences.org/paper/view/id/9237).
 _Discrete Mathematics and Theoretical Computer Science_ __24__,1 (2022), \#7, 16&nbsp;pp.